Twilight4/debian-setup/README.md

 - If the estimated completion time for both commands is equal it means that it uses the same function for both
 - A short time (like 2 minutes) in turn indicates the device is self-encrypting and its BIOS function will wipe the internal encryption key instead of overwriting all data cells

-### Warning:
+### Warning
-- Triple check that the correct drive designation is used.
+- - Triple check that the correct drive designation is used.
 There is **_no turning back_** once the command is confirmed.
 You have been warned.
-- Ensure that the drive is not mounted when this is ran (`findmnt /mnt/sdX`).
+- - Ensure that the drive is not mounted when this is ran (`findmnt /mnt/sdX`).
 If a secure erase command is issued while the device is mounted, it will not erase properly.

 - ~~Issue the ATA Secure Erase command `hdparm --user-master u --security-erase PasSWorD /dev/sdX`.~~
 - ~~After a successful erasure the drive security should automatically be set to disabled `hdparm -I /dev/sdX`.~~